Skip to main content

 What does this even mean?
 And why is it an absolutely awful way to distinguish between the two counting techniques?
 Let’s explore with an example.

 Suppose you are proposing a new lottery game.
-In the game, five numbered balls will be randomly shot out of the machine which holds balls numbered 1 to 50.
+In the game, five numbered balls will be randomly shot out of the machine that holds balls numbered 1 to 50.
 If a player correctly picks the five numbers that come out, they win the jackpot.

 Of course, we want to know the odds of winning this lottery game, which requires us to know how many different outcomes there are.
 The balls fly out of the machine randomly, so one result might be to get the balls